algolia/query-suggestions/README.md

   Default: the [`queryType` setting](https://www.algolia.com/doc/api-client/ruby/parameters/#querytype) value in the index settings (which itself defaults to `prefixLast`)

 Restriction parameters:
-- `min_letters <number>`: Too small searches will often be useless for your users
+- `min_letters <number>`: Too small queries will often be useless for your users
   Default: 4
-- `min_hits <number>`: Amount of associated hits with typo tolerance and prefix matching disabled, used to discard irrelevant searches
+- `min_hits <number>`: Amount of associated hits with typo tolerance and prefix matching disabled, used to discard irrelevant queries
   Default: 5 - Rule of thumb for big indices: Amount of records / 10000 .
 - `exclude <array of strings>`: Array of regular expressions that you don't want to match any of your suggestions
   Default: []